Hairy Cell Leukemia Treatment (PDQ®)–Patient Version

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Treatment Options for Hairy Cell Leukemia
+Treatment of Hairy Cell Leukemia

 To Learn More About Hairy Cell Leukemia